Music Education at Messiah College

 - Orchestra conductors

 - General music teacher

-Internship opportunities for music education majors
+Internship and teaching opportunities for music education majors

 Messiah helps place students in a variety of music education field placements.
 A few examples include: